-We have to store all the medicines at a certain temperature as recommended by the manufacturer throughout its cycle until used by the end user.
 After production of the medicine, it goes through various transportation and storage areas until it reaches the end user.
 If the medicine is not stored properly, the medicinal values will be completely lost.
-Certain medicines have to be stored between 2 and 8°C and certain other medicines at 15 to 25 °C.

 As an example, a medicine manufacturer recommends that a particular medicine should always be kept between 2 to 8 °C. After the medicine leaves the factory there are various agencies involved such as the international transporter, a regional distributor, a local transporter, a local distributor etc. All these parties should keep this medicine within the specified temperature limits only.
-If the medicine is subjected to temperature variations by any of these agencies during any stage of storage or transportation, the quality of the medicine is affected.
+If the medicine undergoes temperature variations in any of these agencies during any stage of storage or transportation, it will affect the quality of the medicine.

 If a local distributor is using a temperature controlled van for distribution of the medicines, the temperature inside the van should be between 2-8 °C at all times.
-Even the door openings should be controlled so that the temperature does not go above the limits.
-Such a van should be subjected to a temperature mapping study before using the vehicle for distribution of such medicines.
+They have to control the door openings also so that the temperature does not go above the limits.
+We have to carry out a temperature mapping study on such a van before using the vehicle for distribution of such medicines.

 As an example, we will consider a temperature controlled van which is used to transport a medicine between 2 and 8 °C.

-The cooling unit is mounted generally on one corner of the cargo compartment of the van.
-The temperature inside the cargo compartment is maintained by a control unit mounted inside the driver cabin.
-The control unit can be set at a particular temperature eg. 5°C and the temperature inside the cargo chamber is supposed to be around 5°C at all times.
+The cooling unit is generally on one corner of the cargo compartment of the van.
+A control unit mounted inside the driver cabin the temperature inside the cargo compartment.
+We can set the control unit at a particular temperature eg. 5°C and the temperature inside the cargo chamber.
+We assume that the temperature inside the van is around 5°C at all times.

 The driver of the van has no means to identify such a situation.
 He may be keeping the medicine boxes as per his convenience and available space inside the van.
 This will compromise the quality of the medicine inadvertently.
-In order to find out such variations, a temperature mapping study need to be carried out inside the van before using the van for such transportation purposes.
+In order to find out such variations, we have to carry out a temperature mapping study inside the van before using the van for such transportation purposes.

 The same situation arises for other facilities such as warehouse, cold room, refrigerator, thermally insulated boxes etc.

-In order to carry out temperature mapping study, the temperature inside the area need to be recorded for a certain period continuously.
-This is done using Temperature Data Loggers.
-The data logger will be placed inside the closed area at various places, shelves etc.
+In order to carry out temperature mapping study, we have to record the temperature inside the area for a certain period continuously.
+We can do this by using Temperature Data Loggers.
+We will place the data logger inside the closed area at various places, shelves etc.

-The data collection will be done for couple of days or weeks depending on the type of asset and application.
+We will collect the data for couple of days or weeks depending on the type of asset and application.
 After downloading the data, we analyze the same for various conditions to generate the results of the mapping study.

 As a thumb rule, for areas such as warehouse with a wide temperature range, we place one Data Logger for every 10 cubic meters.
 For areas such as cold rooms with a narrow temperature range, we place one data logger for every 5 cubic meter.